VitorVilela7/SA1-Root/Race-Drivin/README.md

 It works on both real hardware (FXPAK or SA-1 cart) and emulators (Snes9x and bsnes/higan/ares).

+## Known issues

+* The title screen demo may not play correctly on some emulators or systems, because of the Delta-Based Frame Correction limitations.
+* Some places of the game may not render correctly, because of the engine limitations.
+* Some sections of Super Stunt Track may reduce frame rate to 12 FPS instead of 30 FPS.

 ## Technical details

 * Remapping mode: partial